softlayer/githubio_source/content/reference/services/SoftLayer_Hardware_SecurityModule750/shutdownPublicPort.md

 ## Overview
 Disconnect a server's public network interface.
-This operation is an alias for [[SoftLayer_Hardware_Server/setPublicNetworkInterfaceSpeed]] with a $newSpeed of 0 and unspecified $redundancy.
+This operation is an alias for [SoftLayer_Hardware_Server::setPublicNetworkInterfaceSpeed]({{<ref "reference/services/SoftLayer_Hardware_Server/setPublicNetworkInterfaceSpeed">}}) with a $newSpeed of 0 and unspecified $redundancy.

 Receipt of a response does not indicate completion of the configuration change.
 Any subsequent attempts to request the interface change speed or state, while changes are pending, will result in a busy error.